Guide to Bidding & Tendering Process for Project Management

 • Private bidding allows for greater flexibility with fewer regulatory obligations and restrictions.

-• Innovation and strategic pricing play a larger role, as vendors often focus on differentiating themselves from competitors.
+• Innovation and strategic pricing play a more significant role, as vendors often focus on differentiating themselves from competitors.

 • Private tenders tend to be less formal and involve shorter, more streamlined documentation compared to public ones.